SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 ### Eggs and Bubbles
 - (Eggs) “Rahel had come to see her brother, Estha.
 They were two-egg twins.
 “Dizygotic” doctors called them.
 Born from separate but simultaneously fertilized eggs.
 Estha—Esthappen—was the older by eighteen minutes.”
-- (Eggs) “I tell you, these Hindus,” Baby Kochamma said piously.
-“They have no sense of privacy” “They have horns and scaly skins,” Chacko said sarcastically.
-“And I’ve heard that their babies hatch from eggs.”
-Excerpt From: Arundhati Roy.
-“The God of Small Things.”
-Apple Books.
+- (Eggs) "'I tell you, these Hindus,'' Baby Kochamma said piously.
+'They have no sense of privacy' // 'They have horns and scaly skins,'' Chacko said sarcastically.
+'And I’ve heard that their babies hatch from eggs.''"
+-

 ## Claim Synthesis